Please be ready with your application reference number starting with 'P'. For example P1234567

 An interlock device requires drivers to take a breathing test before driving their vehicle.
 People who must have an interlock device fitted to their vehicle cannot drive another within this period.

-One of the drawbacks with having a Drink Driving conviction is that such records will show up on your police check.
-A drunk driving charge will show up as a traffic offence on a police check.
+One of the drawbacks with having a Drink Driving conviction is that such records will show up on your Nationally Coordinated Criminal History Check.
+A drunk driving charge will show up as a traffic offence on a Nationally Coordinated Criminal History Check.

-A police check result contains details of an individual criminal history sourced from the national database.
+A Nationally Coordinated Criminal History Check result contains details of an individual criminal history sourced from the national database.

-A police check Queensland is an important document to most private or public employers and organisations.
-Most employers will reject a candidate with certain “related” convictions on their police check Queensland.
+A Nationally Coordinated Criminal History Check Queensland is an important document to most private or public employers and organisations.
+Most employers will reject a candidate with certain “related” convictions on their Nationally Coordinated Criminal History Check Queensland.

 A drink driving charge is a serious matter at the magistrate.
 Your best bet is for your legal team to seek loopholes in the charges from the prosecution.